 4.5.1 Using Ssltest

 If the certificate in the trust store is valid, and the integration is configured to use the correct trust store, then the connection should work.
-If it appears not to be working, try ssltest will let you test the connection using the IA's JRE, but having to use the IA.
+If it appears not to be working, then ssltest will let you test the connection using the IA's JRE, but without having to use the IA.
 This is desirable when the IA is being used in production, and also lets you avoid the clutter of the IA's console and/or logs.

 To do this: